 The Candidates Program takes place during the summer after the first year and consists of two phases.
 In the first phase, the candidate must achieve an acceptable score on the Bluebook examination.
-Upon passage of the bluebook exam, the candidate may then enter the Candidates Writing Competition.
-The Writing Competition requires the candidate to research and compose a casenote on a topic assigned by the Review’s Student Materials Editor.
-The candidate’s completed paper is anonymously judged by the Review’s editorial board.
-The paper’s overall quality, legal analysis, research, organization, and conformance with the Bluebook will be considered by the Board.
+Upon passage of the Bluebook exam, the candidate will then complete a writing assignment, which requires the candidate to research and compose a casenote on a topic assigned by the Review’s Student Materials Editor.
+The candidate’s completed paper is anonymously judged by members of the Review’s editorial board.
+The paper’s overall quality, legal analysis, research, organization, and conformance with the Bluebook will be considered.
 The Review will extend invitations for membership to students who successfully complete both phases of the Candidates Program.

 Flex students enrolled part-time at Cumberland will become eligible after completion of 26 credit hours and a top 15 percent ranking.

-Please direct all membership inquiries to Hayden Bashinski, Student Materials Editor, at email@example.com or firstname.lastname@example.org.
+Please direct all membership inquiries to Cullen Armstrong, Student Materials Editor, or at firstname.lastname@example.org.